 - Managing a software business is fundamentally different than managing a hardware or services business

-Jeff mentions Amazon as one of the most effective practitioners of continuous deployment.
-Amazon pushes code to production every 11.6 seconds, and they learn something every time they do.
+Jeff mentions Amazon as one of the most effective practitioners of continuous innovation.
+Amazon pushes code to production every 11.6 seconds, and they learn something every time that they do.

 To make this shift, Jeff says companies need to adjust how they measure success:

 “Defining success in a culture of continuous innovation means that the definition of ‘done’ changes from ‘works as designed and shipped on time in a bug free way’ to ‘works as designed, shipped on time in a bug free way and actually delivered a meaningful change in customer behavior.’”